NYCDEV/nycdev.github.io/pages/notes.md

 [The Lora Alliance][lora-alliance] is an open, non-profit association of members collaborating together to drive the LoRa protocol, [LoRaWAN][lorawan].

+[TJBot][tjbot] is a do-it-yourself template to learn, experiment, and explore AI with IBM Watson.
+TJBot is available either as a laser-cut cartboard or a 3d print design.

+[Node-RED][nodered] is a browser-based editor on top of Node.js for wiring together flows composed of nodes for hardware devices, APIs and online services that can be deployed to the Node.js runtime in a single-click.

 # JavaScript

 [Quirksmode.org][quirksmode] is a source for browser compatibility information by [Peter-Paul Koch][ppk].